 The emergence of low cost QROPS

 The cost structures of QROPS have also evolved as a result of the increasing competitiveness of providers.
-QROPS, although an attractive proposition, have often been considered as a little expensive for smaller pension pots with fees ranging from £800 to £1,500 per annum.
+QROPS, although an attractive proposition, has often been considered a little expensive for smaller pension pots with fees ranging from £800 to £1,500 per annum.
 The initial one-off establishment fees can also be as much as £1,500.
 As a result, QROPS become prohibitively costly for anyone with a pension pot of less than £100,000.

 The low cost QROPS Lite version